How to use Google search operators

 Using Search operators

 Search operators are pretty easy to use, and they exist in different types: Advanced, Boolean, and Punctuation-based search operators.
 They all use the same principle.
-You have to add the search operator to your search query.
+First, you have to add the search operator to your search query.
 Once you add your search operator, narrowed-down search results will appear.
-The most important thing you have to note is that the search operator needs to be correct or get rather inaccurate results.
+The most important thing you have to note is that the search operator needs to be correct or get somewhat inaccurate results.
 Most of the search operators are short.
 This means they are straightforward to memorize.
 Mastering these search operators can take time, but once you master them, your life will be a whole lot easier.

 Punctuation based Google search operators